-The Economic and Community Development Department is responsible for Planning and Zoning, Economic and Community Development, Building and Code Enforcement, the Corridor Improvement Authority and Brownfield Redevelopment.
+The Economic & Community Development Department is responsible for Planning and Zoning, Economic and Community Development, Building and Code Enforcement, the Corridor Improvement Authority and Brownfield Redevelopment.

 Economic and Community Development

 Under the Economic Community Development Director the department administers the following:

 - Development and maintenance of a comprehensive redevelopment plan for major shopping centers with the City of Farmington.

 - Development and implementation of a recruitment and retention program identifying businesses likely to succeed relative to the market.